Old vs New Tax Regime Calculator Excel-Which is Better?

 • Any amount of contributions to Agniveer Corpus Fund U/S 80CCH;

-Old Tax Regime vs New Tax Regime Calculator
+Old vs New Tax Regime Comparison

 Old Tax Regime

-• Existing income tax deductions are allowable;
+• Existing income tax deductions are allowable

-• Standard Deductions of Rs.50,000/- is allowed for salaried employees;
+• Standard deduction of ₹50,000 for salaried employees

-• Only 3 tax slabs — 5%, 20% and 30% are applicable;
+• Only 3 tax slabs: 5%, 20%, 30%

-• Deductions under Chapter VIA are allowed;
+• Deductions under Chapter VIA are allowed

 New Tax Regime

-• Major existing deductions are disallowed;
+• Major existing deductions are disallowed

-• Professional Tax deductions are not allowed;
+• Professional tax deductions are not allowed

-• 5 tax slabs — 5%, 10%, 15%, 20% and 30% are applicable;
+• 6 tax slabs: 5%, 10%, 15%, 20%, 25%, 30%

 (Below 60 Years)